PasiSa/pasque/README.md

 This command generates a token for the subject _alice_, valid for 30 minutes.
 The token includes the permission labels `ipauth` and `regular`, which correspond to those in the example server configuration.
-The secret.key file must contain the same secret as the server’s jwt_secret field, used for encoding and decoding the token.
+The `mysecret` file contains secret, that must match the secret given in the `jwt_secret` field in the server configuration, used for encoding and decoding the token.

-This creates a token for _alice_ that is valid for 30 minutes.
-Then token has permission labels `ipauth` and `regular`, matching the example JSON configuration mentioned above.
-File `mysecret` contains the secret that is used to encode and decode the token.
-It should be the same as `jwt_secret` field in server configuration.
-The program prints the generated token to standard output.

 The token is printed to standard output and can be passed to `psq-client` using the `--token` option, which adds it to the Authorization header of HTTP